StanfordDataCompressionClass/notes/src/homeworks/HW1.md

   - For written part: [HW1-Written](https://www.gradescope.com/courses/1140353/assignments/6862936)
   - For programming part: [HW1-Code](https://www.gradescope.com/courses/1140353/assignments/6862937)
 - Please post any questions on Ed, or feel free to contact the instructors during the office hours.
 We will be supporting Linux and Mac OS.
   - We strongly recommend Windows users to use **Windows Subsystem Linux (WSL)**.
 Refer to [this instruction](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) for setup.
+Follow the steps up to *Update and upgrade packages*.
+If you are using VS Code, continue with *Set up your favorite code editor - Use Visual Studio Code*.

 **NOTE:** The homework looks longer that it actually is!
 We try to be verbose with the questions for clarity.